 Outside the Quarter, the highly regarded Audubon Zoo, complete with a seasonal splash park for the pool-deprived, is both lovely and a great diversion.
 For more animal action, a swamp tour is a sure-fire winner.
 While you’re not guaranteed to see gators, it’s a pretty good bet, and even so, hey, you’re on a boat in a swamp.
 Many also offer speedier airboats for young adrenaline junkies.

 And then there is the wonder known as City Park.
-I’ve already mentioned some of the all-ages features there (pay particular attention to the Train Garden; even the Besthoff Sculpture Garden, with its fountains and giant spider sculpture, is suitable for most kids).
+I’ve already mentioned some of the all-ages features there (pay particular attention to the Train Garden).
 If you happen to be in New Orleans in December, pay a visit here, when thousands of holiday lights turn the landscape and trees into fairy-tale scenery for the annual Celebration in the Oaks.

 Here are a few more of the city’s offerings for kids and parents to love.